Cuisine of New England: Seasonings

 Many herbs were uncommon, particularly Mediterranean herbs, which are not hardy in much of New England away from the coast.
 As a result, most savory New England dishes do not have much strong seasoning, aside from salt and ground black pepper, nor are there many particularly spicy staple items.

+Indigenous recipes and meals were numerous and included many spices from native plants such as spice bush, wild ginger, and sassafras.
+Countless native herbs contributed to the flavors of the area pre-colonialism.

-Other dishes meant as desserts often contain ingredients such as nutmeg, cinnamon, allspice, cloves, and ground ginger which are a legacy of trade with the Caribbean region beginning in the 17th century, lasting well into the 19th.
+Other dishes meant as desserts often contain ingredients such as nutmeg, cinnamon, allspice, cloves, and ground ginger, which are a legacy of trade with the Caribbean region beginning in the 17th century, lasting well into the 19th.

 Pizza

-Much of the pizza in New England is Greek pizza, owing to the strong presence of Greek immigrants and Greek Americans in the food-service industry in New England.
-Greek pizza (as understood in New England) is typified by its chewy, bready crust similar to focaccia, which is baked in shallow, round metal pan liberally coated with olive oil.
+Much of the pizza in New England is Greek pizza, owing to the strong presence of Greek immigrants and Greek Americans in the region's food-service industry.
+Greek pizza (as understood in New England) is typified by its chewy, bready crust similar to focaccia, which is baked in a shallow, round metal pan liberally coated with olive oil.
 Greek-style pizzerias in New England are often found under the name House of Pizza or Pizza House.
+The north shore of Massachusetts and Seacoast Region of New Hampshire are known for their Beach Pizza style.